Nominations for the 2025 LJH Teakle Medal can be submitted until August 31st by using the form below.

 – Candidates must be financial members of the Soil Science Australia.

-Nomination of a candidate for the award requires a nominator, seconder and must be signed by the president of the nominee’s Branch of Soil Science Australia.
+– Nomination of a candidate for the award requires a nominator, seconder and signed support by the president of the nominee’s Branch of Soil Science Australia.

 The LJH Teakle medal is presented by the Federal President or proxy at a Soil Science Australia national conference or at another event determined by the Federal Council.